omnifla/rblxlocal/docs/Roblox/Web/SecureAPI/IPList.md

 # APIKey
 IPList is the prefered method to process private requests.
-It uses hashed IP addresses and comare
+It uses hashed IP addresses and compares the ones in the list to the one given.

 ## API
 ```PHP